ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Limits the SPPT perturbations to between 0 and 2.
 Should be "TRUE"; otherwise the model will crash.

 ``SPPT_LSCALE``: (Default: "150000")
-   Decorrelation spatial scales in meters.
+   Decorrelation spatial scale in meters.

 ``SPPT_TSCALE``: (Default: "21600")
    Decorrelation timescale in seconds.
 Corresponds to the variable ``sppt_tau`` in ``input.nml``.